pragmint/open-practices/capabilities/tech/test-automation.md

 <!-- TODO: insert a list of [linked practices](/practices) that support this capability.
 For each item, give a brief explanation of how the linked practice supports / relates to this capability.
 Also categorize each linked practice as one of the following: Enables, Requires, Improves -->

-* Automate Test Coverage Checks
+* Automate Test Coverage Checks (Non blocking)
 * Creating and Managing Ephemeral Environments
+    * Independent of truck-based development
 * Implement Continuous Integration Pipeline
+    * Running tests
 * Implement TDD
+    * Red, green and Refactor
+    * Transformation priority premise
-* Use Test Doubles
+    * Test Doubles Nuances
+    * F. R. I. S. T.
-* Write Characterization testing (For legacy code)
+* Build a consistent testing strategy
+    * How to choose the proper type of test depending of the situation
+    * Follow the Tests Pyramid
     * Write Ephemeral model-based tests
     * Write Performance Tests
-* Write Fast Tests
-* Promote a Testing Culture
     * Do manual exploratory testing
     * Do usability testing
     * Write Acceptance Tests
     * Include Unit Tests for all new Code in the Definition of Done
-* Use the page object Pattern
+    * Delete all expensive tests you can
+* Incrementally Transformation
-* Implement Funcional Core and Imperative Shell
+* Implement Functional Core and Imperative Shell
-* Follow the Tests Pyramid
 * Conduct Code Reviews
-* Delete all expensive tests you can

 ## Related Capabilities